 5 Houses That Became Icons of Modernism

-From May 15 to 18, 2018, admirers of 20th-century architecture will travel to New Canaan, Connecticut, where Midcentury Modern houses reign supreme.
-The three-day Iconic Houses Conference, which is organized by the Iconic Houses Network, includes 11 properties on view that were built between 50 and 80 years ago.
+In 2018, admirers of 20th-century architecture traveled to New Canaan, Connecticut, where Midcentury Modern houses reign supreme.
+The three-day Iconic Houses Conference, which is organized by the Iconic Houses Network, includes properties on view that were built between 50 and 80 years ago.
 Three are museums (the Glass House, Manitoga, and the Marcel Breuer House), while the others are private residences.

 “[These houses] are often so remote,” says Natascha Drabbe, founding director of Iconic Houses Network and organizer of the conference.
 “They were sometimes designed for places that were hard to build.
 The architects may not have had a large budget, so they bought plots that were not desirable.
 Through their creativity, though, they [were able to] make something out of it.”

-The conference is one of only a few opportunities the public will have to view such a diverse and exemplary collection of Modernist showpieces in just three days.
+The conference is one of only a few opportunities the public has to view such a diverse and exemplary collection of Modernist showpieces in just three days.

-Other discussions will involve the future of house museums and how to create new models for showing historic houses to the public, not only in America, but also in places like Latin America and Asia that have their own must-see collections of Modernist properties.
+Other discussions involveed the future of house museums and how to create new models for showing historic houses to the public, not only in America, but also in places like Latin America and Asia that have their own must-see collections of Modernist properties.

 Whether museums or private homes, the sites featured in the Iconic Houses Conference all have excellent stewards who understand and appreciate the significance of their properties.